 "People should absolutely read the privacy policy before installing any keyboard app," advises cybersecurity expert Marcus Jiang.
 "The difference between legitimate AI grammar tools and potentially malicious keyboards often comes down to their data handling practices."

-Most trusted AI grammar correction tools implement several key safeguards:
+Most trusted AI grammar correction tools in 2026 implement comprehensive safeguards:

 CleverType and similar reputable apps typically have clear privacy policies accessible from their websites and app stores.
 These policies explain exactly what data is collected and how it's used.
 Many offer options to disable cloud-based features for users with heightened privacy concerns.